 Georgian Oil and Gas Corporation JSC (the "Company") and its subsidiaries (the "Group") comprise Georgian Joint Stock and Limited Liability Companies as defined in the Law of Georgia on Entrepreneurs.
-The Company was established as a 100% state-owned enterprise by the order of the Ministry of Economy of Georgia on 21 March 2006, on the basis of three Georgian state-owned companies: Georgian International Oil Corporation JSC, Georgian Gas International Corporation JSC and Teleti Oil Company JSC.
+The Company was established on 6 April 2006 as a 100% state-owned enterprise by the order of the Ministry of Economy of Georgia on 21 March 2006.
+Upon its incorporation, the Company became the sole shareholder of two Georgian state-owned companies: Georgian International Oil Corporation JSC and Georgian Gas International Corporation JSC and Teleti Oil Company JSC, which were subsequently merged into the Company in October 2006 and May 2007, respectively.
+Upon its incorporation, the Company also became the sole shareholder of JSC "Teleti Oil Company", though its shares in JSC "Teleti Oil Company" were later transferred back to the State in November 2007.
+Nevertheless, substantial part of its assets (including oil and gas wells and associated infrastructure) was conveyed to the Company.